shjdjjfi/zichen.github.io/README.md

 ---

 ## 📰 News
+- 🎉 We explore the socio-economic implications of AGI under a political-economy framework, focusing on how near-complete AGI substitution may reshape living labor, surplus value, capital accumulation, and the social profit rate.
+Our full paper,**AGI and the Limits of Value Production**, is available on arXiv and is currently under review at **Review of Radical Political Economics**.
 - 🎉 Congradulations on **Best Paper Runner-Up Award** at the Advances in Financial AI Workshop at ICLR 2026.
 - 🎉 **Five** Papers accepted by **CogSci 2026 (Main Conference)**.
 - 🎉 Google Scholar citations exceed **100**